intel/llvm/sycl/doc/KernelProgramCache.md

  - specialization constants values,
  - device id<sup>[2](#what-is-did)</sup> this program is built for,
  - build options id<sup>[3](#what-is-bopts)</sup>.

-<a name="what-is-diid">1</a>: Hash out of  first 10 kB (for performance reasons) of the
-device code image used as input for the build.
+<a name="what-is-diid">1</a>: Hash out of the device code image used as input for the build.
 <a name="what-is-did">2</a>: Hash out of the string which is concatenation of values for
 `info::platform::name`, `info::device::name`, `info::device::version`,
 `info::device::driver_version` parameters to differentiate different HW and SW installed on the same host as well as SW/HW upgrades.
-<a name="what-is-bopts">3</a>: Hash for the string representation of build
+<a name="what-is-bopts">3</a>: Hash for the concatenation of build options (both
-options set in application or environment variables.
-The both compile and link options are used.
+compile and link options) set in application or environment variables.
 There are three sources of build options:
  - from device image (pi_device_binary_struct::CompileOptions,
  pi_device_binary_struct::LinkOptions);
  - environment variables (SYCL_PROGRAM_COMPILE_OPTIONS,
  SYCL_PROGRAM_LINK_OPTIONS);
  - options passed through SYCL API.
+Hashes are used for fast built device image identification and shorten filenames on disk.
+To avoid possible collisions cache item on disk contains full key values and compared with current build request values to ensure matching.
+If full values does not match build is done and new item is added to cache.

-## Environment variables
+## Cache configuration

-i
-The following environment variables affect cache mechanism:
+There is set of configuration parameters which can be set as environment variables or parameters in `sycl.conf`  and affect cache behavior:
-`DPCPP_CACHE_DIR`=/path/to/cache/location (default values are `%AppData%\Intel\dpcpp_program_cache` for Windows and `$HOME/intel/dpcpp_program_cache`)
-`DPCPP_CACHE_ENABLED`=switching on-disc cache ON/OFF (default value is ON to expose possible issue ASAP, may be switch to OFF before the release)
+`SYCL_CACHE_DIR`=/path/to/cache/location (default values are `%AppData%\Intel\dpcpp_program_cache` for Windows and `$HOME/intel/dpcpp_program_cache` on Linux) `SYCL_CACHE_ENABLED`=switching on-disc cache ON/OFF (default value is ON to expose possible issue ASAP, may be switch to OFF before the release)
-`DPCPP_CACHE_THRESHOLD`=cache clean up threshold (TBD: cleanup strategy) `DPCPP_CACHE_MIN_DEVICE_IMAGE_SIZE`=min size of device code image which is reasonable to cache on disk because disk access operation may take more time than do JIT compilation for it (default - TBD).
+`SYCL_CACHE_MAX_SIZE`=cache eviction is triggered once size of cached imaged exceeds the value (TBD: 2 GB) `SYCL_CACHE_THRESHOLD`=cache eviction up threshold (TBD: 1 week) `SYCL_CACHE_MIN_DEVICE_IMAGE_SIZE`=min size of device code image which is reasonable to cache on disk because disk access operation may take more time than do JIT compilation for it (default - TBD).
-`DPCPP_CACHE_MAX_DEVICE_IMAGE_SIZE`=too big kernels may overload disk too fast (default - TBD)
+`SYCL_CACHE_MAX_DEVICE_IMAGE_SIZE`=too big kernels may overload disk too fast (default - TBD)

-## Points of improvement (things to do)

- - Implement LRU policy on cached objects.
-See [issue](https://github.com/intel/llvm/issues/2517).
- - Employ the same built object for multiple devices of the same ISA, capabilities and so on. *NOTE:* It's not really known if it's possible to check if two distinct devices are *exactly* the same.
-Probably this should be an improvement request for plugins.
-By now it is assumed that two devices with the same device id <a name="what-is-did">2</a> are the same.
- - Improve testing: cover real use-cases.
-See currently covered cases [here](https://github.com/intel/llvm/blob/sycl/sycl/unittests/kernel-and-program/Cache.cpp).

 ## Implementation details